gwbatten/Getting-and-Cleaning-Data-Project/README.md

 ##Getting-and-Cleaning-Data-Project
 Peer reviewed project for Getting and Cleaning Data class (Coursera) Spring 2014.

-I started this program with a script that downloads the zip file of the data, unzips it and places it in a directory.
+I started this program with a script that downloads the zip file of the data, unzips it, and places it in a directory.

 ```{r}
 dirURL <- "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles